openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

   * Passphrases should be at least 16 characters long, using any type of characters, but avoiding common phrases.

-* Secure, locking screen savers that activate after a short period of inactivity (five minutes at most) should be required of all member researchers and other staff who access the learner data.
+* Require all member researchers and other staff who access the learner data to use secure, locking screen savers that activate after a short period of inactivity (five minutes at most).

-* Learner data should be stored in a physically secure location (that is, in an office with a locked door, to which only staff with approval have access).
+* Store learner data in a physically secure location (that is, in an office with a locked door, to which only staff with approval have access).

-* There should be a documented practice known by the data czar (and all of the member institution's researchers and other staff who access the learner data) to ensure that any possible security incident that might put the learner data at risk is reported to edX within twenty four (24) hours.
+* Document a practice, known by the data czar and all of the member institution's researchers and other staff who access the learner data, to ensure that any possible security incident that might put the learner data at risk is reported to edX within twenty-four (24) hours.

-* There should be a documented practice known and implemented by the data czar to terminate access to learner data by staff who cease to be affiliated with the member institution.
+* Document a practice, known and implemented by the data czar, to terminate access to learner data by staff who cease to be affiliated with the member institution.

-* A periodic review of systems should be conducted to ensure compliance with these guidelines.
+* Conduct a periodic review of systems to ensure compliance with these guidelines.

 Third parties that are engaged to support a permissible use of learner data must be contractually bound to such use in accordance with security measures